developer-onizuka/what_is_RDMA/README.md

           |          |
           +----------+ 0x00000000
 ```
+Step 3.
+User program makes some controll resources.
+One of resource is PTE which is for translation table between physical address and virtual address of user program space.
+We call this operation "Memory Registration".
+PTE gonna be created in the background of the opration of Memory Registration.
+But please understand the Memory Registration is very heavy operation, so user should understand it for tuning performances.
+These are almost everything which the user program should do for perspectives of kernel bypass before a packet arriving.
+---

 Step 4.
 Data comes into the NIC logic and put it on BAR space on NIC.
 But the DMA engine doesn't know where it should do DMA to !
 ---
 ```